shawnewallace/shawnewallace.github.com/_posts/2010-10-17-How-Much-Process-Do-We-Need.md

 ---
 layout: post
-title: How Much Process Do We Need?
+title: How Much Process Do We Need
 year: 2010
 month: 10
 day: 17